 variable host, but can be overridden.

-The session data can be stored in the cookie itself (encrypted) storage=cookie
+The session data can be stored in the cookie itself (encrypted) by setting storage

 ,